Everything You Need to Know About HIIT Workouts

 Can You Do HIIT Every Day?

-If you don’t allow sufficient time between HIIT workouts, you’ll not only compromise your body’s ability to recover from them, but you’ll increase your risk of injury and burnout.
+Unlike low-impact or steady-state exercise, HIIT requires sufficient time to recover between workouts.
+If not, you’ll not only compromise your body’s ability to recover from them, but also increase your risk of injury and burnout.

 “It’s important to remember that adaptations to exercise — like muscle growth, increased endurance, fat loss, etc. — occur between workouts, not during them,” Thieme says.
 In order to optimize your benefits from HIIT, you have to give your body time to repair and grow stronger.